The 7 Enemies of ThanksgivingNov 21, 2023

 So, what keeps us from gratitude?
 Here’s a list of ‘Seven Destroyers’ of thanksgiving.
 Check out this list and evaluate yourself.
 Which one empties the gratitude out of your heart?
 Or never lets gratitude get there in the first place?

 - Narcissism—I’m starting at the top.
 Narcissism is the king of all thanksgiving destroyers.
 Self-focused people are too busy considering their own desires and goals to recognize the litany of gifts that have been given to them—by God or by others.

 - Unbridled appetite—You may be thinking I thought Thanksgiving was all about unbridled appetites?
 Pass the gravy.
 I’m not talking about that kind of appetite.
 Grateful people are marked by contentment.
 Ungrateful people are the opposite.
 Their ambition and/or their greed makes them unable to say, “enough is enough.”
 And if you’re too busy looking for more, you never say thank you for what you have.

 - Disregard for the small and intangible—This problem is tied to an unbridled appetite, but I want to draw it out because it’s not just about being able to say “enough.”
-You need to be able to rejoice in what the world skips over, like the point this Charlotte, NC, church made.
-If everything has to be bigger and better, we’ll never be grateful.
+You need to be able to rejoice in what the world skips over.
+Yes, this takes some discipline, but if everything has to be bigger and better, we’ll never be grateful.
 The most obvious way this appears is when valuing “stuff” over people.

 - Captured by the consumptive culture—Our culture has conditioned us to buy, consume, and discard.
 The average American throws out four pounds of trash daily.
 While that number is unsustainable, what’s truly eye-opening is that Americans make up 5% of the world’s population but we create 50% of its solid waste.
 Our ability to consume and discard is unlike anything in history.
 That consumption mentality preaches that anything I want is mine, and if I think I’m entitled to something, I’m not grateful for it.